eserlxl/aurgen/README.md

 ### PKGBUILD.HEADER

-AURgen generates a `PKGBUILD.HEADER` file containing metadata and legal information that is prepended to every generated `PKGBUILD` file.
+AURGen generates a `PKGBUILD.HEADER` file containing metadata and legal information that is prepended to every generated `PKGBUILD` file.
 This ensures consistent copyright, maintainer, and license information across all packages.

 **Contents:**
 - Copyright and license statements (GPLv3 or as detected from your project)